karthikke31-gif/upi-digital-payments-analytics/README.md

 ---

-## Business Impact
+## 💼 Business Impact

+**1. 💰 Revenue Leakage Identification**
-1. **Revenue Leakage Identification** — The What-If SQL module and Monte Carlo simulation quantify exactly how much revenue is left on the table under current MDR and cashback settings.
-A +0.5% MDR adjustment is shown to more than double net revenue, giving the pricing team a data-backed negotiation lever with merchants and banks.
+The What-If SQL module quantifies exactly how much revenue is left on the table under current MDR and cashback settings.
+A `+0.5% MDR` adjustment is shown to more than double net revenue — giving the pricing team a data-backed negotiation lever with merchants and banks.

-2. **Targeted Customer Retention at Scale** — RFM segmentation and CLV analysis identify which customers are worth retaining (Champions, Loyalists) vs which are already lost.
+**2. 🎯 Targeted Customer Retention at Scale**
+RFM segmentation and CLV analysis identify which customers are worth retaining *(Champions, Loyalists)* vs which are already lost.
 This directly reduces wasted cashback spend on low-LTV users and enables hyper-personalized re-engagement campaigns.

+**3. 📊 Cashback ROI Accountability**
-3. **Cashback ROI Accountability** — The A/B test framework (Welch's t-test + Chi-square) proves cashback increases spend by 43% with statistical confidence.
+The A/B test framework *(Welch's t-test + Chi-square)* proves cashback increases spend by **43%** with statistical confidence `(p < 0.0001)`.
 This transforms cashback from a cost center into a measurable growth lever — justifiable to CFOs with p-values and effect sizes.

-4. **Early Churn Signal for Proactive Intervention** — The cohort retention and churn risk funnel flag at-risk users before they fully disengage (M1/M3 drop-off visible in heatmap).
+**4. 🚨 Early Churn Signal for Proactive Intervention** The cohort retention and churn risk funnel flag at-risk users before they fully disengage *(M1/M3 drop-off visible in heatmap)*.
 Product and CRM teams can trigger re-activation nudges at the right moment, improving 6-month retention rates.

+**5. 🗺️ Channel Strategy Optimization**
-5. **Channel Strategy Optimization** — Geo and channel analysis surfaces that WALLET generates the highest margin while CARD underperforms.
+Geo and channel analysis surfaces that `WALLET` generates the highest margin while `CARD` underperforms.
 This guides partnership prioritization — invest in wallet integrations, renegotiate card MDR, and allocate marketing budget to high-GMV cities with low penetration.
 ---